garypigott39/tes-custom-drupal8-migration/docs/README.md

 See also [presentation slides](./SLIDES.md), the [drupal 8 migration source code](./d8-modules/) and [drupal 7 extract custom code](./d7-modules)

-## About me
-* Gary Pigott

-* Drupal developer ("Software Engineer")

-* Working at Tes for about 2.5 years.

-* Working with Drupal for about 5 years both backend and frontend, although I would classify myself as primarily a backend dev.

-* Prior to that was working as an applications developer for 15 years

-* Mainly working in D7 although I did have a year of D6 (never want go back to that)

-* Recently started working with D8.

 ## About Tes
 * Foremost education news site for teachers and school leaders